Welcome to the second main part of this site.

 All the Introductory Waffle!

-Something to consider before reading further though, similar to how we once as kids had to learn how to read in a physical way, parrot fashion, before we could glean any subject matter, so it is with the deeper things of the spirit.
-Think of Nicodemus in John 3 initially thinking physically, and, like Nicodemus, once we mature and can read the Bible spiritually, we will then see that the mystery of God really is an ‘open secret’, there in plain sight for those granted eyes to see.
+Something to consider before going into section two – similar to how we once as kids had to learn how to read in a physical way, parrot fashion, before we could glean any subject matter, so it is with the deeper things of the spirit.
+Think of Nicodemus in John 3 initially thinking physically before he finally saw any spiritual truth, and, like Nicodemus, once we mature and can read the Bible spiritually, we will then see that the so called ‘mystery’ of God really is an ‘open secret’, there in plain sight for those granted eyes to see.
 This really is down to us and if we are only half hearted with God, He will only reveal a half hearted truth to us but to those who are genuine and devoted in their relationship, He will reveal genuine and deep truth to us.
-So please, can I encourage you not to give this a once over or try and read it in one or two nights, the things I’ve gleaned that are written about in this section are the fruit of a five year journey for me and that’s on top of my Christian base being built before that.
-And that’s also why I’ve only partially compromised on keeping these pages brief, because I’m not trying to appeal to those with a short attention span on these deeper sections.
+So please, can I encourage you not to give this a once over or try and read it in one or two nights, the things I’ve gleaned that are written about in this section are the fruit of a five year progressive journey for me and that’s on top of my extended Christian base being built for two decades before that.
+And that’s also why I’ve only partially compromised on keeping these pages brief, because I’m not trying to appeal to those with a short attention span on these deeper sections in this second section but mainly to keen Christians avidly seeking to deepen their understanding and relationship with our Lord.

-Next, just an analogy as a warning sign on our journey, to try to show why we must be so careful not only in our own studies but also with everyone we allow to teach us.
+Next, another analogy as a warning sign on our journey, to try to show why we must be so careful not only in our own studies but also with everyone we allow to teach us.

-Imagine finding our way home after getting lost somewhere in England (I’m English by the way)!
-People are friendly aren’t they and if we ask they will point us safely on our way.
+Imagine trying to find our way home after getting lost somewhere in England after kid’s turned the diversion signs wrong way round, (I’m English by the way), people are generally friendly aren’t they and if we ask they will point us safely on our way.

-But imagine being English and shot down in a bomber in WW2 Germany and asking for help.
+But imagine being English and surviving being shot down in a bomber in WW2 Germany and then asking for help.
 Could or would you trust anyone/everyone?

 Well similarly, we’re told we are strangers in a strange land in this world system and we MUST NEVER FORGET THAT.
-The main subject of this whole section is typology, and this is a very offensive weapon we hold.
-The enemy will always try to disarm the church of this powerful weapon so please keep that in mind.
+What is presented in this section is a very offensive weapon when used correctly against an enemy of the true Church and that enemy will always try to disarm us of this powerful weapon so please keep that in mind if any of this appears strange teaching to you.
+Please ask yourself, ‘Is there at least a possibility that I may have been kept disarmed by my church?’.
+Am I really living the truly victorious Christian life that I should be?
+Could I have been deceived all my life?

-Practically then, we must exercise great caution when it comes to who we are to trust in this hostile world.
-All countries have spies/double agents and we know we have an adversary too – in a church setting the Bible called them ravenous wolves.
-And we must be just as discerning today.
-Remember too, wolves always have to speak enough truth to win over a church congregation before they can then inject their poison so the more ACCURATELY we know the Word the less we will be deceived.
+We must all exercise great diligence when it comes to who we are to trust within the church.
+All countries have spies/double agents and we know the Church is not exempt from infiltration by enemies.
+The Bible calls them ravenous wolves, and they can be very charming.
+Wolves always speak truth too.
+Sometimes lots.
+The amount they have to speak is just enough to win over a church congregation, because it’s only when they’ve gained the churches trust can they inject their poison successfully.
+So, the more ACCURATELY we know the Word the less we will be deceived.
 It’s a little like how only an expert banker can recognise a good bank note forgery, most people are deceived by an almost perfect – yet totally worthless – counterfeit.
-I’ve just read a book about magic and the occult written by a guy called Cornelius Agrippa, born Germany 1486, and I dare bet virtually all ‘Sunday Christians’ today as well as many keen Christians younger in the faith wouldn’t realise it wasn’t a godly Christian book because at least four fifths of it sounds like an Anglican church service guide!
+I’ve just painstakingly read a 450 year old book in very old English about magic and the occult written by a guy called Cornelius Agrippa, born Germany 1486, and I dare bet virtually all ‘Sunday Christians’ today as well as many keen Christians younger in the faith wouldn’t realise it wasn’t a godly Christian book – because at least four fifths of it sounds like an Anglican church service guide!
+But that last 20% is the poison.
+And remember, just 1% arsenic in 99% pure water is deadly.

 So also in church today, deception of a slightly different nature has virtually encompassed the whole Church in the Western world and only those who interpret their Bible accurately will recognise the almost perfect counterfeit church system, the deceived teacher, and the wolf dressed in sheep’s clothing.